 Dependent or independent

-If you’re 21 or younger, you’re dependent unless you meet one of the conditions that make you independent.
+If you’re 21 or younger, you’re dependent unless you meet 1 of the conditions that make you independent.
 This means your parents’ or guardians’ income may affect if you get a payment and how much you get.

-You may be independent if you can’t live at home due to extreme circumstances.
+You may also be independent if you can’t live at home due to extreme circumstances.
 This includes family breakdown, violence, or serious risk to your safety and wellbeing.
 A social worker will assess this if you’re younger than 18.

-Page last updated: 2 September 2020
+Page last updated: 7 December 2020

-This information was printed 18 September 2020 from https://www.servicesaustralia.gov.au/individuals/services/centrelink/youth-allowance-job-seekers/how-much-you-can-get/dependent-or-independent.
+This information was printed 3 March 2021 from https://www.servicesaustralia.gov.au/individuals/services/centrelink/youth-allowance-job-seekers/how-much-you-can-get/dependent-or-independent.
 It may not include all of the relevant information on this topic.
 Please consider any relevant site notices at https://www.servicesaustralia.gov.au/individuals/site-notices when using this material.